عنوان مقاله [English]

 Like most climatology phenomena, the ABL probably owns some regular pattern in different time scales.
 In this research, the variation of the ABL over the city of Tehran is investigated in an annual time scale.
 The reason to choose the city is the high population, high urban concentration, and constant integration with inversion and air pollution, and above all, lack of knowledge about the ABL over the city.

-In order to conduct a thorough research, long term data was required.
+In order to conduct a thorough research, long term data were required from a variety of sources.
 Therefore, 30 years of data were gathered in daily time scale (at 00:00 GMT and 12:00 GMT equal to 03:30 and 15:30 Tehran Mean Time respectively).
 Total data records reached a sum of 10958 for each parameter.
-Data were collected from the European Center for Mid-range Weather Forecast (ECMWF) and the Atmospheric Science Department of the University of Wyoming.
+Data were collected from the European Center for Mid-range Weather Forcast (ECMWF) and the Atmospheric Science Department of the University of Wyoming.
 Data gathered from the ECMWF was in NetCDF format and the air profile gathered was in Notepad form.

 Mean daily ABL height was located almost at 850 meters above ground level (AGL).
-Of course in the average state of the highest elevation in the layer were occurred on the south and southwest of Tehran with a height of 873 meter and the lowest elevation were in the northwest of Tehran city with an altitude of 745 meter.
 While nighttime ABL descends to almost 80 meters AGL, the daytime ABL rises to 2300 meter AGL.
 The ABL height has experienced a total rise of 5 meters per day in the total time period of the research.
 Spatially, the lowest ABL heights were experienced in northeastern part of the city and the highest ABL were measured in south and southwestern part of the city.
 Also, the correlation between the mean daily data (the ECMWF uses eight data measurements to calculate the mean daily data) and the maximum and minimum averages were calculated.
 The results showed that the maximum values are of higher influence in mean daily data rather than the minimum.

-Furthermore, the correlation between the ABL and some climatic parameters (e.g. sunshine hours, surface temperature, surface heat and moisture flux, relative humidity, air pressure, wind speed at 0, and 10 meter height AGL) was calculated.
+Furthermore, the correlation between the ABL and some climatic parameters (e.g. sunshine hours, surface temperature, surface heat and moisture flux, relative humidity, air pressure, wind speed at 0, and 10 meter height AGL) was calculated for Tehran.
 The results indicated that there is some significant correlation between the ABL and climatic parameters.
-The highest correlation was calculated between the ABL variation and the surface temperature.
-Seemingly, the closer the measured parameters to the surface are, the higher the correlation coefficient will be.
+The highest correlation was seen between the ABL variation and the surface temperature.
+Seemingly, the closer the measured parameters to the surface are, the higher is the correlation coefficient.

-The Boundary layer height fluctuates between 80 meters AGL at nights to 2300 meters in daylight.
+The Boundary layer height fluctuates between 80 meters AGL at nights and 2300 meters in daylight.
 The average height has increased almost five meters per year.
 However, since 1988 to 2012 it has risen and after 2012 it experienced subsidence.
 Both in minimum and maximum, the highest boundary layer height has been measured in south and southwestern part of the city and the lowest values were measured in northeastern of the city.
 The iso-height lines are extended from northwest to southeast.
-This is probably due to the effect of Alborz Mountain rang surrounding Tehran in northern edges.
+This is probably due to the effect of Alburz Mountain range surrounding Tehran in northern edges.
 The ABL showed high correlation with some climatic parameters but the coefficient between the ABL height and some other parameters were insignificant.
-Apparently, the closer to the surface is the measured parameters, the higher the coefficient.
 Moreover, regarding the correlation coefficient and the root mean square error results, the Advanced Parcel Method seem to be of enough reliability to calculate the boundary layer height based on radiosonde profiles.